monzo/progression-framework/frameworks/engineering/web.md

           - criteria: "Writes effective JavaScript by applying fundamental functional and reactive principles and techniques where appropriate and guides others in so doing"
             examples:
               - "Uses uses event streams, immutable data structures, pure functions, functional composition, memoization, etc."
+          - criteria: "Considers metrics when developing, and uses appropriate services to check quality levels"
+            examples:
+              - "A range, from services such as Lighthouse, WebPageTest, WAVE etc"
       - level: 4
         criteria:
           - "Writes code that serves as a definitive example for new engineers"